gcky/etl-project-website/user-docs.md

 ### Split Column

 This option splits each value in the selected column using a specified delimiter, put them into multiple columns and inserts them to the right of the original.
-For example, spliting the following column using the delimiter '/'...
+For example, splitting the following column using the delimiter '/'...

 <table style="max-width: 200px">
 <tbody><tr class="headerRow"><td>Date</td>